Running Adventure on the DEC PDP-8 with SIMH

 You can start inserting before any line by typing

-$n is the linenumber (which is never displayed).
-For example, to insert a line before line 20,use
+number (which is never displayed).
+For example, to insert a line before line 20,

 L command lists the current buffer:

 #L THIS IS A TEST

 1,5L displays lines 1 through 5.